linjmeyer/Drift/README.md

 * Create multiple jobs (called actions)
 * Actions consist of multiple steps
 * Steps can read, update or delete resources in a Kubernetes cluster
+* Other helper steps like Webhook and ScriptStep allow for end-user extensibility
-* Extend steps with scripts using [cs-script](https://github.com/oleg-shilo/cs-script)
+* Extend steps with scripts using [cs-script](https://github.com/oleg-shilo/cs-script) and Javascript